 In this section

-As part of ongoing focus on improving patient experience, Royal Berkshire NHS Foundation Trust (RBFT) is providing the Patient Portal; a service allowing you to view and update your hospital medical record online.
+As part of our ongoing focus to improve patient experience, we provide Patient Portal: a secure online service allowing you to view and update your hospital medical record online.

 The Royal Berkshire NHS Foundation Trust’s patient portal provide patients with a digital view of their healthcare record held by The Royal Berkshire Hospital.
 MY RBH Health enables you to view your recent test results, upcoming and past appointments, clinical correspondence, update relevant health and information and to receive communication from clinicians via a secure messaging function.